bekhzod-olimov/Create-Image-Video-Sketch/README.md

 ### * Convert the frames to sketches/cartoons
-After obtaining the video frames from the step 1, the images can be converted to sketches.
+After obtaining the video frames from the step 1, the images can be converted to sketches/cartoons.
 This process can be done using two methods:

 - a simple ML method: faster, lower quality;
-- a more powerful DL method*: slower, higher quality.
+- a more powerful DL methods*: slower, higher quality.

 As the DL models, we use two different networks.
-The first one is a pretrained semantic segmentation model called [U2Net](https://github.com/xuebinqin/U-2-Net).
+The first one is a pretrained semantic segmentation model called [U2Net](https://github.com/xuebinqin/U-2-Net) to get sketches.
-And the other one is a pretrained GAN model called [Facial Colorization](https://github.com/SystemErrorWang/FacialCartoonization).
+And the other one is a pretrained GAN model called [Facial Colorization](https://github.com/SystemErrorWang/FacialCartoonization) to get cartoon-like images.

 ##### Sketch samples using U2Net: